 - it offers automatic, complete reporting on the training courses

-The Together Jazz solution satisfies the needs for training requirement management
+Together satisfies the needs for training requirement management

-Together Jazz offers the possibility of innovating the requirement management process from the digital point of view.
+Together offers the possibility of innovating the requirement management process from the digital point of view.

-Within the Jazz ecosystem, the entry of the requirement forms an integral part of the training management process, it entails direct compilation by the lines/businesses of a structured questionnaire on the requirements of the employee’s sphere of competence, giving rise to a bottom-up participatory workflow.
+Within Together ecosystem, the entry of the requirement forms an integral part of the training management process, it entails direct compilation by the lines/businesses of a structured questionnaire on the requirements of the employee’s sphere of competence, giving rise to a bottom-up participatory workflow.

 An example: the Sales & Marketing area manager enters the requirement of his department on the system.
 The same is done by the Project Management area manager.
 The standardization phase, managed centrally, serves to sum up and make uniform the needs expressed in the previous phase, indicating (for example) whether the need is new, urgent, recurrent and so on.